State whether each of the following refers to a saturated or an u... | Channels for Pearson+

 Unsaturated Solution

 An unsaturated solution is one that contains less solute than the maximum amount that can be dissolved in the solvent at a specific temperature and pressure.
-In this case, if more solute is added, it will continue to dissolve until the solution reaches saturation.
-This indicates that the solution has the capacity to dissolve additional solute.
+This means that more solute can still be added and will dissolve.
+In the case of uric acid at a concentration of 4.6 mg/100 mL, if this level is below the solubility limit, the solution is considered unsaturated, which is why it does not cause gout.

 Recommended video: